zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

     Desktop new message window

 Fill out the desired title and message.
 Messages can be marked as potentially being sent to the Nexus by checking "Public (push to Nexus?)".
 Attachments can be added as well.
 In the Desktop application simply press "Choose File..." to open up a file dialog and select the desired attachment.
 On Android, select the type of attachment (audio, image, video) and then tap "Add Attachment..." to open up the native file choosing application.

+You can also set the "priority" of the message.
+Currently there are two options: "Normal" and "Life or Death".  *Only use the "Life or Death" option if someone's life depends on receiving the message*.

 .. figure:: images/android_new_message_attachment_type.png
     :alt: android new message attachment type